balakrishna-iiml/balakrishna-iiml.github.io/README.md

 - I was the first person of PGP38/ABM19/FPM23 batch to come to this hostel
 - I helped quite a few people with their lan/internet connectivity issues and still do
 - I am active on the hostel 16 group, always ready to extend help whenever I can
-- I follow EPL & I support Tottenham Hotspurs.
-I love LOTR & Hobbit.
-No the eagles were not the solution.

 * * *